trdownie/ucd-cv-website/README.md

 The **additional contact methods** are again to ensure minimal friction.
 There’s an argument that by providing multiple channels you can give the user too many options, and therefore cause friction.
 I believe that this friction is worth the trade-off to allow recruiters and employers the option to email me directly and to call me, two options I have personally preferred when I have recruited in the past.

 The **social media links** are repeated again here in the same order.
-This is important, as I expect more people are likely to connect with me on social media after having read the site than before.
+This is important, as I expect more people are likely to connect with me on social media after having read the site rather than before.

 ### **Footer**
 As a nod to collaboration and open-source I’ve left this without copyright.
 The basic nature of the site means this is a safe enough option in this case.